 4. Log in to WordPress and start exploring the website

-5. Troubleshooting.
+6. Troubleshooting.

 Note that you cannot send emails from a contact form with Local.

-Download the software for your computer from https://localwp.com/ and install in the usual way.
+Download the software for your computer type from https://localwp.com/ and install in the usual way.
 Note this file is quite large – 500MB+

 You will need to provide an email address to download the software, and will get a (very) few emails, but there is no need to create an account or provide your name or phone number.

 Do pay particular attention to Local’s installation notes.
-For example the more recent Apple macOS releases require software called Rosetta 2 to be installed.
+For example, the more recent Apple macOS releases require software called Rosetta 2 to be installed.
 The install process will also cause your computer to ask for permission to allow Local to make changes.

 The SiteWorks developers have created a demonstration WordPress site with the SiteWorks theme and plugins plus some fictional u3a example pages.